-This figure shows estimates and 95% confidence intervals of the expectations-wealth relationship estimated in different ways.
-The first, second, and third rows measure wealth using respectively the value of annual consumption, the value of non-land and non-housing assets, and the value of total assets.
-The wealth proxy measures are defined in the footnote below Table 1.
-The first column is estimated using a bivariate regression of the expectations index on each wealth proxy.
-The second column is from a regression including respondent age, education, marital status, household size, number of school-aged members and county fixed effects.
-The third column is from a regression including the same controls and respondent fixed effects using the panel data.
-The fourth column is the treatment effect of the cash transfer on expectations, divided by the 2,237 USD PPP value of the cash transfer so it has the same scale as the first three columns.
+The first three columns in each vertically stacked panel show the point estimates and 95% confidence intervals from regressions of expectations on wealth, each using a different specification.
+The first, second, and third vertically stacked panels measure wealth using respectively the value of annual consumption, the value of non-land and non-housing assets, and the value of total assets.
+Within each panel, the first column is estimated using a bivariate regression of the expectations index on each wealth proxy; the second column is from a regression including controls for respondent age, education, marital status, household size, number of school-aged members and county fixed effects; and the third column is from a regression including the same controls and respondent fixed effects using the panel data.
+The fourth column shows the treatment effect of the cash transfer on expectations, divided by the 2,237 USD PPP value of the cash transfer so it has the same scale as the first three columns.
 This is included as a benchmark to help interpret the magnitudes of the non-experimental estimates.
+The estimate in the fourth column is identical in all three vertically stacked panels.

+The wealth proxy measures are defined in the footnote below Table 1 and the expectations index is defined in Section 3.1.
 All regressions use the endline placebo group data with the top percentiles of expectations and wealth trimmed.
-Sample size is 1717 to 1743 depending on the choice of controls and wealth proxy.
+Sample size is 1717 to 1743 depending on the choice of controls and wealth proxy, except for the fourth column, which uses the full endline sample.
 The confidence intervals are estimated using heteroskedasticity-robust standard errors.

-A.1 Heterogeneous Treatment Effects
+A.3 Heterogeneous Treatment Effects

 This appendix describes our tests for treatment effect heterogeneity and reports the results.
-We focus on two outcomes: the economic index and the aspirations index.
-We estimate treatment effect heterogeneity across the economic index and eight prespecified baseline characteristics: widowed or unmarried (versus married), aspirations index, expectations index, self-beliefs index, age, education, non-land asset value, and household size.
+We focus on three outcomes: the index of main economic outcomes (the economic index), the main mechanism outcome (the aspirations index), and one outcome in response to common questions (the mental health index).
+We estimate treatment effect heterogeneity across the economic index, eight prespecified baseline characteristics - age, the aspirations index, non-land asset value, education, the expectations index, household size, married (versus widowed or unmarried) and the self-beliefs index - and two non-prespecified characteristics in response to common questions - the mental health score and whether the Asp&Plan or placebo intervention was administered in a group.